-K60L67.
-We want the kind of training that results in skills and certification for jobs-e.g., trade school, secretarial school, cosmetology school, professional apprenticeships, ministry training.
-We do not want mini-courses in cooking, skiing, or other one-time, self-improvement courses.
+- KL49.
+Record the number of grades Head/Wife /"Wife" finished. - KL51.
+"College" includes junior/community colleges, universities and graduate school. - KL53.
+This is the highest year of college completed. - KL55.
+This information is used to compare how people with different kinds of degrees from various types of higher education institutions do economically.
+At KL56, we want the institution where Head/Wife /"Wife" received his/her highest degree, which may not be the same as the last college attended. - KL62 We want the kind of training that results in skills and certification for jobs-e.g., trade school, secretarial school, cosmetology school, professional apprenticeships, ministry training.
+We do not want mini-courses in cooking, skiing, or other onetime, self-improvement courses.
 Also, we do not want other college degrees "lower" than the one reported at K48L55.
-If R insists upon giving it, verify (i.e., probe) that the degree at K48L55 is the highest and record the other here.
+If R insists upon giving it, verify (i.e., probe) that the degree at K48L55 is the highest and record the other here. - KL68.

-K61L68.
 This is Head/Wife's/"wife's" religious preference-NONE is an acceptable answer, and if Respondent prefers not to answer, don't probe.

-If you select 08 - PROTESTANT, K62L69 is a follow-up question asking for the specific denomination.
+If you select 08 PROTESTANT, K62L69 is a follow-up question asking for the specific denomination.
+If the P gives the specific Protestant denomination of the specific denomination.

+the specific denomination.
 If the R gives the specific Protestant denomination at K61L68, please select 08 - PROTESTANT at K61L68 (do not mark 97 - OTHER) and select the specific denomination at K62L69.

-K63L70.
+- KL70.
 This means the number of years in which any work was done, not total work time.
 For instance, if the Head/Wife /"Wife" worked two months in 1982 and six months in 1993, that amounts to two years worked for the purposes of this question.
-Count time in the armed services as work years.
+Count time in the armed services as work years. - KL71.

-K64L71.
 Thirty-five hours or more per week is full-time.